NASA-NeMO-Net/NeMO-Net/alignUAVtoSat/readme.md

   * You can double check that the .tiff image has lat/lon data by doing "gdalinfo [image]."
 Make sure the corner coordinates are in lat/lon, not pixels or UTM
   * 75 is a good starting point for the number of point correspondences to use.

+# Output
+The coordinates should be printed to console in UTM and lat/lon WGS84.
+To overlay this image in QGIS, we need to create a worldfile (.tfw) for the raster image.

+gdal_translate -of GTiff -a_srs EPSG:4326 -gcp 0 0 -169.658707539 -14.1814672057 -gcp 0 4999 -169.657979775 -14.1821169937 -gcp 1104 4999 -169.657797838 -14.1819480485 georefpls.tiff pls.tif

+gdalwarp -s_srs EPSG:4326 -t_srs EPSG:4326 pls.tif plswork.tif

+listgeo -tfw  plswork.tif

+  * Maybe try manually set extents of all 4 corners of the raster image and force write a worldfile using "listgeo -tfw  sift_bf_output_with_extents.tif"

+# Debugging Bad Alignment
+If you're getting bad results, try changing the number of point correspondences used.
+You can see the point correspondences in output/matched_features.jpg.
+Other images useful for debugging can be found in the output folder.